bytesizedhelper/Techchallenge24s/README.md

 **Project Description**
-**1. Overview
+**1. Overview**
-**This React application allows users to customize their travel journeys, receive notifications about barriers on their routes, and get suggestions for alternative routes based on their accessibility requirements.
+This React application allows users to customize their travel journeys, receive notifications about barriers on their routes, and get suggestions for alternative routes based on their accessibility requirements.
 The application consists of five main pages: Add Your Journey, Landing Page, MapView, Suggested Options, and Barrier Routes Table.

-**Pages
+**2.Pages**
-**Add Your Journey
+**Add Your Journey**
 - Users can input their departure and arrival locations, travel dates, and any accessibility requirements.

-**Landing Page
+**Landing Page**
 - Displays all added journeys.
 - Notifies users about barriers on their selected routes.
 -Shows a table with all barrier routes and suggested alternative routes.